resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 **2. Enqueue Bulk e-Waybill Generation**
 - Update the documents with Transporter details for which you want to generate e-Waybills in bulk.
-- Select the documents from list view, and from actions click to option "Enqueue Bulk e-Waybill Generation".
+- Select the documents from the list view, and from actions click on to option "Enqueue Bulk e-Waybill Generation".
 - e-Waybills will be enqueued for the selected documents.

 ![Bulk Generate e-Waybill](./assets/bulk_e_waybill_generation.gif)

 ## e-Waybill JSON Genration

-**Steps to generate e-Waybill JSON for single document**
+**Steps to generate e-Waybill JSON for a single document**

 - Submit the relevant document(say Sales Invoice).
 - If e-Waybill is applicable for the current document, you shall see the e-Waybill menu --> Select Generate.